When the HRA became a Non Departmental Public Body on 1 January 2015, we took formal responsibility for research in adult social care.

 Ethical review of Social Care Research

-- social care studies funded by Department of Health;
+- social care studies funded by the Department of Health and Social Care (England) involving adult social care service users as participants

-- intergenerational studies in social care where both adults and children, or families, are research participants; and
+- intergenerational social care research where both adults and children, or families, are research participants

 - study limited to working with data (specific project only); and